huridocs/uwazi/README.md

 $ git submodule update --init
 ```

 There may be an issue with pngquant not running correctly.
-If you encounter this issue, you are probably missing library **libpng-dev**.
+If you encounter this issue, you are probably missing the library **libpng-dev**.
 Please run:

 ```
 $ sudo rm -rf node_modules